courtneyum/Trading/README.md

 3. Open Visual Studio Code and install the Python extension from Microsoft.
 	The button to open the extensions panel is found on the left hand side.
 	If VSCode gives a popup suggesting that you install a linter, it is helpful but not needed.
 A linter will help catch 		errors in code before you run and will also colour code keywords for improved readability.
+4. Open the "Trading" folder in Visual Studio Code.
+Double click "driver.py" to open this file in the editor.
+5. Look at the bottom right on the VS Code window and find where it says "Plain Text".
+Click here and select "Python" from the dropdown that appears.
-4. Select [Miniconda Path]\python.exe as your Python interpreter.
+6. Next, VS Code should automatically ask you to select a Python interpreter.
+Select [Miniconda Path]\python.exe as your Python interpreter.
+Your selection should become apparent in the bottom left of the VS Code window.
-5. The following need to be added to your "Path" environment variable:
+7. The following need to be added to your "Path" environment variable:
-	[Miniconda Path]\Scripts
+	* [Miniconda Path]\Scripts
-	[Miniconda Path]
+	* [Miniconda Path]
-	[Miniconda Path]\Library\bin
+	* [Miniconda Path]\Library\bin
+8. Install the following packages:
+	* pandas
+	* matplotlib
+	* numpy
+	* theano
+	* keras
+	* sklearn
+	* joblib
-6. Install the following packages: pandas matplotlib numpy theano keras sklearn joblib with the command "pip install [package_name]" in the Visual Studio Code terminal.
+with the command "pip install [package_name]" in the Visual Studio Code terminal.
-7. Find the file "scan_perform.c" as part of the project code.
+9. Find the file "scan_perform.c" as part of the project code.
 Insert this file in [Miniconda Path]\Lib\site-packages\theano\scan_module\c_code.
 If the c_code folder does not exist, create it at the specifed location. **Note that this is not our original code but was taken from github as a theano package bug fix.** If the file is already found at that location, then ignore this step.
-8. Now you should be ready to run our program.
-Open the "Trading" folder in Visual Studio Code.
+10. Now you should be ready to run our program.
 The entry point is "driver.py".

 We built a neural network based on LSTM (long short term memory) recurrent neural network architecture using the Keras library in python.
 This problem was framed as a regression problem.